camilouribebotta/visual-essays/docs/help.md

 ### data-map

 The `data-map` directive indicates that a map should be added as a visualization component for the associated text element(s).
 Maps can be further customized with `data-map-layer` directives that define layers or overlays to be applied to the map.
-When a may

 #### data-map attributes